MackGrissom/next-portfolio/content/blog/marketing/website-builders.md

 ---

-# Why Using Website Builders is Bad for Business: Statistics
+#  Website Builders Suck.
+Here's Why

 - A study by Blue Corona found that 48% of people cited a website's design as the number one factor in deciding the credibility of a business.